Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture

-Divide-and-conquer methods with QAOA (DC-QAOA) have been proposed to tackle large-scale problems by partitioning them into smaller sub-problems.
-However, these strategies are primarily designed for sparse problems, such as Max-Cut, with the lack of considering correlated interactions between sub-problems.
-As a result, they are not effective for problems with densely (fully) connected interactions.
-In contrast, the decomposition and aggregation policies implemented in DQAOA demonstrate significantly better performance for real-world problems characterized by dense and large configurations, as shown in Figs. 4a,b and S3 \cite{dunjko2018computational, li2022large, zhou2023qaoa}.
-For a comprehensive comparative analysis of approximation ratios and time-to-solution across different methods, we formulate five distinct QUBOs with random elements following a Gaussian distribution (mean = 0, standard deviation = 0.15).
+For a comprehensive comparative analysis of solution quality and time-to-solution across different methods, we formulate five distinct QUBOs with random elements following a Gaussian distribution (mean = 0, standard deviation = 0.15).
 These QUBOs exhibit similar element distributions to those obtained from the FM training with material data, effectively representing the characteristics of real-world optimization problems (Fig. 4a,b, and Fig. S5).
-For DC-QAOA, the sub-problem size that yields the highest approximation ratio is selected from the range of 4 to 22, leading to variations in time-to-solution based on the chosen sub-problem size.
+For DC-QAOA, the sub-problem size that yields the highest solution quality is selected from the range of 4 to 22, leading to variations in time-to-solution based on the chosen sub-problem size.

-\subsection{4.5 HPC Systems for Computational Experiments}
+\subsection{HPC Systems for Computational Experiments}

 Our algorithm is tested on the Frontier supercomputer at the Oak Ridge Leadership Computing Facility, which is equipped with 64-core AMD ``Optimized 3rd Gen EPYC'' CPUs and 512 GB of memory per compute node \cite{budiardja2023ready}.
 In addition, each core interfaces with quantum systems (specifically, Qiskit Aer simulator in this study). dq-QAOA runs with a single core while DQAOA exploits multiple cores and nodes depending on the problem size.
 In this work, we use 50 cores per node, meaning that 150-bit problems would require 150 cores across 3 compute nodes.
 Distributed tasks across multi-cores and nodes are achieved by a message passing interface (MPI) implementation using mpi4py, enabling the simultaneous handling of numerous sub-QUBOs in each iteration \cite{dalcin2011parallel}.